 Cyberbots is another import fighter which uses the 4MB RAM Cart, but it isn’t required.
 However, if you do use it, you will be treated to some smooth animation for both character movements and backgrounds.
 Either way, the game features colorful and large character sprites, impressive special attacks, and highly-detailed artwork.

 There are a lot of choices in Cyberbots in terms of selecting your fighter.
-You begin the arcade mode by choosing a pilot, but Capcom allows you to choose the pilot and robot independantly from each other.
+You begin the arcade mode by choosing a pilot, but Capcom allows you to choose the pilot and robot independently from each other.
 Most pilots can then choose a particular robot to use for battle, however a select few use only their own personal robot.
 There are multiple classes of robots and each has their strengths and weaknesses.
 This aspect helps adds some depth and strategy to the fighter.

-Since you’re fighing with robots, the character’s combos and moves take some time to figure out.
+Since you’re fighting with robots, the character’s combos and moves take some time to figure out.
 But once you get into it, it is a lot of fun.
 Cyberbots has a unique weapon system in which if you use a certain weapon or your booster jets too much, they can overheat and fall off (they can also be torn off by opponents).
 This limits the character to certain moves until they can pick up their weapon again.

 Similar to the Armored Core series, different legs (which affect movement abilities), arms (which affect reach and melee capabilities) and weapons can be mixed and matched between the selectable robots.